Prolog: Hello World

-?-
+Example of a basic query in a couple of popular Prolog dialects:

+This comparison shows the prompt ("?-" vs "| ?-") and resolution status ("true". vs "yes", "false". vs "no") can differ from one Prolog implementation to another.

 Compiler optimization

 Any computation can be expressed declaratively as a sequence of state transitions.
 As an example, an optimizing compiler with three optimization passes could be implemented as a relation between an initial program and its optimized form: